 - Set a budget, but be flexible if you find a stone you love.

-- Inspect in natural daylight to assess true color.
+- Inspect in natural daylight to assess actual colour.

 Don't: